-- providing the GAA with a project manager for Casement Park; - providing an embedded team to advise the Engaged Communities group on infrastructure planning and delivery; - o advising on the development of a Housing Strategy; - o providing a Capital Programme Director to National Museums, NI; - o providing Project Management support to Historic Environment Division; and - providing advice to Armagh Observatory and Planetarium, the Arts Council and Ulster Orchestra.
+- providing the Gaelic Athletic Association (GAA) with a Project Manager for Casement Park; - providing an embedded team to advise the Engaged Communities group on infrastructure planning and delivery; - o providing a Capital Programme Director to National Museums, NI; - o providing project management support to Historic Environment Division; - o leading the development of the Culture, Arts and Heritage Strategy; and - providing a Project Manager to the Armagh Observatory and Planetarium Science Park project.

-Supported the Department of Education (DE) by:
+• Supported the Department of Education (DE) by:

-- providing a Construction Manager and leading the communications function for the Strule Educational Campus programme; and - providing data analytical support to the department's schools and transport planners.
+- providing a Construction Manager and leading the communications function for the Strule Educational Campus programme; and - o providing data analytical support to the department's schools and transport planners. - Supported the Department of Finance (DoF) by: